opencontainers/tob/CHARTER.md

    vote using this procedure, the Executive Director must announce the results of the vote publicly.

 k.
+If at any point a TOB member becomes incapable of holding their seat (as defined in Section 6 (e) of this charter), their seat shall become vacant and a by-election shall be called using the procedure described in Section 6 (g) of this Charter to fill the vacant seat.
+The newly elected TOB member shall serve the outgoing TOB member's remaining term.
+For the avoidance of doubt, if more than one TOB member becomes incapable of holding their seat (such as a merger resulting in more than two TOB members being employed by the same entity or affiliate as described in Section 6 (e)(iii) of this Charter), all incapable TOB members' seats will become vacant simultaneously and only one by-election will be held to fill all vacant seats.

+l.
 The TOB shall meet on an as-needed basis to discuss any agenda set by the TOB Chair, who may set such an agenda at any time if they determine a meeting is necessary.
 Members of the TDC outside of the TOB may attend and participate in TOB meetings, but cannot vote on motions nor raise issues which are not part of the meeting agenda.

-l.
+m.
 In the case of any issues being directed to the TOB, the TOB Chair must call a meeting in a timely manner with an agenda including the issues directed to the TOB, so that the TOB may resolve them.
 An issue may be directed to the TOB from: